Capital punishment in New Zealand: Abolition for murder (1941–1950) and reinstatement (1950–1961)

-Abolition and its aftermath: 1961 onwards
+Abolition for murder (1961) and onwards

 Aware of growing public opposition to capital punishment, the National Party allowed its MPs to exercise a conscience vote in Parliament, and ten National MPs subsequently voted in favour of abolition.
 The result was a majority of 11 against capital punishment, 41–30.
 The ten National MPs were Ernest Aderman, Gordon Grieve, Ralph Hanan, Duncan MacIntyre, Robert Muldoon, Lorrie Pickering, Logan Sloane, Brian Talboys, Esme Tombleson and Bert Walker.
-The death penalty was therefore abolished for murder, being retained only for treason and other similar acts in theory.
-In principle, this meant that de facto abolition had occurred from that point onward.
+The death penalty was therefore abolished for murder.
+It was retained for treason, mutiny and treachery, but no further executions took place.

-These last theoretical vestiges of capital punishment were abolished under the Palmer Labour cabinet in November 1989 with the passage of the Abolition of the Death Penalty Act 1989, and there were no further executions during the interim period.
-Passage of the Abolition of the Death Penalty Act ended all capital punishment in New Zealand.
+Capital punishment was abolished completely under the Palmer Labour government in November 1989 with the passage of the Abolition of the Death Penalty Act 1989.
 The Cook Islands, which based its statutes on New Zealand law, formally retained the death penalty for treason until it was abolished in 2007.
 However, the death penalty was never used in the Cook Islands.

-Occasional calls to reinstate capital punishment still occur, but no major political party has made capital punishment an element of any of their election manifestos since the 1989 Abolition act.
+Occasional calls to reinstate capital punishment still occur, but no major political party has made capital punishment an element of any of their election manifestos since the 1989 abolition act.
 As for minor political parties, the solitary exception was the fundamentalist Christian Heritage New Zealand, which has been defunct since 2005.

 A 2004 1News Colmar Brunton poll found 28% were in favour of bringing back the death penalty, 67% did not want to bring the death penalty back, and 5% were undecided.
 In a 2013 Curia poll for TV3's The Nation, 38% of New Zealanders were in favour of the death penalty—a nominal increase from the 28% in 2004—while 55% were opposed it, and 7% were undecided.
 Also in the poll, 35% of Labour voters favoured the death penalty and National voters' support polled at 44%.
 Least likely to be in favour were Green Party voters at 19%, but the strongest support came from New Zealand First voters at 84%.